richardjalba/mern-ecommerce/README.md

 I give both the import and destroy functions their own scripts in the package.json file.

-I resist using the destroy script when my Mongo Compass app doesn't pick up the data I supposedly seeded.
+I repeatedly use the destroy and import scripts when my Mongo Compass app doesn't pick up the data I supposedly seeded.
 Turns out I needed to click Reload Data in the Compass app.
 So everything was actually working fine.

+I create the routes folder with productRoutes.js inside of it.
+Then I move the product routes from the server.js file to the productRoutes.js file.

+After tweaking server.js, I bring in the Product model into productRoutes.js and build out the file.

+**express-async-handler** is a middleware that handles exceptions inside async express routes and passes them to your express error handlers.